craigahobbs/hobbs-family-cookbook/recipes/FiveOnionSoup.md

 2 Tbsp chopped fresh thyme
 ~~~

 Cook fifteen more minutes and add salt and freshly ground pepper to taste.
-Soup is better is made 1
+Soup is better made 1
 day ahead.
 Recipe serves 6 to 8 generously.
 This soup freezes well.

 Serve with snipped chives on top.